SolarNetwork/solarnode-os-packages/system/debian/README.md

 keys, so each time the image is copied to a new disk the OS will generate a new set of keys for that device.

+## Fallback DNS resolver

+A fallback DNS resolver configuration of `1.1.1.1` is included in `etc/systemd/resolved.conf.d/sn-system-fallback-dns.conf` in case no other resolver configuration is available.

 # Packaging

 This section describes how the `sn-system` package is created.